adamross94/portfolio-2025/README.md

 # React + Vite

+## Features

+- Light/Dark theme toggle in the navigation bar
+- Resume and Get in Touch buttons with icons in the hero section

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: